dxatscale/sfpowerkit/README.md

 3. Fix for business process and recordtype, that depend on a modified standard valueset and fail to package.

 These command is to be run just before the package:version: create command and any changes made by the command should not be committed to the repo.
 Once a patch is generated and the package is installed in the target org, run the apply patch command tofix the above issues.

+This command is now deprecated and will be removed shortly, please use standard methods.

 ```
 USAGE